andgineer/terraform-aws-cloudmap/README.md

 It is crucial not to merge states if the local state is not cleared.
 Just delete the local state, and `terraform init` will restore it from S3, which is always safe.

+## Usage

+If you do not have AWS creds for CLI, create user in AWS console IAM section, include it to admin group (create it if needed).

+The user should have policies
+* AutoScalingFullAccess

+In Security Credentials of the IAM user create Access Key credentials.

+Then set them in env vars (or in `~/.aws/credentials` file):

+    export AWS_ACCESS_KEY_ID=...
+    export AWS_SECRET_ACCESS_KEY=...

 ## Developer environment

 ### Terraform